ncatlab/nlab-content/pages/1/0/7/1/1701/content.md

 #References#

-There is a lengthier description of gerbes (at this level of generality) in the Menagerie notes that are available from [[Tim Porter|Tim Porter's]] home page.
+There is a lengthier description of gerbes, concentrating on the low-dimensional aspects, in the Menagerie notes that are available from [[Tim Porter|Tim Porter's]] home page.

 Other material available online includes the following: